buiducnhat/BankingManagement/README.md

 5. Close an account.
 6. Modify an account.
 7. Exit.
+and a function to get data from file.

 All data of all accounts is read and write with file "account.dat".